-The college has added additional capacity: to deliver construction courses through an additional brick workshop, expansion of electrical and plumbing facilities and new renewable energy workshops to meet the increase in demand for technical skills at Level 3; opening an additional engineering workshop; creating an E-Sports suite; remodelled English Bridge campus to provide additional student social/café space, a larger Learning Resource Centre, additional classrooms and a Drama and Theatre Studies suite, all of which support growth in A Level student demand and are a step towards moving students on Applied General courses from London Road to free up space to expand engineering, construction and health.
+The college has added additional capacity: to deliver construction courses through an additional brick workshop, expansion of electrical and plumbing facilities and new renewable energy workshops to meet the increase in demand for technical skills at Level 3; creating an E-Sports suite; remodelled English Bridge campus to provide additional student social/café space, a larger Learning Resource Centre, additional classrooms and a Drama and Theatre Studies suite, all of which support growth in A Level student demand and are a step towards moving students on Applied General courses from London Road to free up space to expand engineering, construction and health.
+In the last year engineering welding facilities have been extended, carpentry and joinery theory classrooms have been refurbished, the electrical workshop has been expanded and refurbished, the plumbing workshop area has been refurbished, and electrical and plumbing theory classrooms have been refurbished.

 The college has developed curriculum to meet local and regional skills needs through partnership working.
-The Health team have developed the Shrewsbury Nurse pathway for Health in partnership with the University of Chester and the NHS Trust which enables students to study Level 3 at college, progress directly onto the degree programme delivered at University Centre Shrewsbury by the University of Chester, and then into employment at the NHS Trust.
+The college is a member of the Marches Education Partnership of three colleges in the Marches region who completed successful SDF1 and 2 projects and who are currently delivering two LSIF programmes in engineering and renewable construction.
+The Health team developed the Shrewsbury Nurse pathway for Health in partnership with the University of Chester and the NHS Trust, which was a trailblazer project which has informed the development of the college health T Level pathways.
 The Construction team have developed qualifications in Renewable Technologies and upskilled staff to make use of the new facilities provided as part of the Marches Education Partnership's successful SDF2 programme.
-The college is a key partner of Shropshire Council in delivering the government Multiply programme.
-The college has also introduced new full-time programmes in E-Sports Technologies.
-The college works in partnership with the University of Staffordshire who introduced this degree programme five years ago and recruited 300% of planned numbers.
-This is a growth sector within the UK economy and one which reflects the challenge that education and training has to prepare students for jobs which may not currently exist.

-16-18 full time numbers have risen from 3412 to 3585 and apprenticeship numbers have risen from 770 to 920 since the start of the strategic plan in 2021.
-This growth has been in Level 3 qualifications, and in engineering, construction and in digital.
+These courses have been delivered over the past year to nine cohorts.
+The college is a key partner of Shropshire Council in delivering the government Multiply programme and has delivered programmes to more than 500 adults.
+The college developed a new L2 Maintenance Operative apprenticeship programme with local employers.
+The college's first cohort of Project Search students have completed supported internships in partnership with the NHS Trust.
+The college developed new HTQs in partnership with employers and commenced teaching in September 2023 and is currently developing modular programmes at Level 4/5 which are again codesigned by employers.
+The college introduced seven T Level pathways in September 2023 and recruited 127 student.
+16-18 full time numbers have risen from 3412 to 3828 and apprenticeship numbers have risen from 770 to 900 since the start of the strategic plan in 2021.
+This growth has been in Level 3 qualifications, and in engineering, construction, digital, and health and care.